Fashion Photographer Ingrid Irsigler

 Ingrid Irsigler is a former Creative Director, Who turned into a fashion photographer.
 A couple of years ago, while working on a gorgeous print production, she had to arrange a fashion editorial.
 Two days into the process she was astounded by how much fun this seemed to be.
 The photographer got to spend their days outside, climbing ladders and working with enchanting concepts and beautiful locations.
 She thought that was an excellent way to spend her days.

-For those who doesn’t know you, tell us about yourself
+For those who don’t know you, tell us about yourself

 I am a complete tech nerd, and all the gadgets and gizmo’s that come with photography excited my inner nerd girl to giddy happiness.